CLI Quickstart

 <Step title="Files are written">

-* `.env.local`: SDK key and configuration
+* `.env.local`: SDK key and configuration (owner-only permissions)

 * `conto.config.json`: Agent metadata

-* `example.ts`: Runnable payment example
+* `example.mjs`: Runnable payment example

 The wizard also adds `@conto_finance/create-conto-agent` as a dev dependency (creating a